Skip to content

 • Phosphorus: measures the amount of phosphorus in the blood

-• Urinalysis: checks the urine for appearance, bacteria, color, crystals, odor, pH, and substances that are not normally in urine (8)
+• Urinalysis: checks the urine for appearance, bacteria, color, crystals, odor, pH, and substances that aren’t normally in urine (8)

 A 2019 analysis of the top clinical laboratory tests performed worldwide by volume and revenue is similar and includes: